astamm78/MetBrowser/README.md

 Second, the **Search** endpoint provides us with a *hasImages* flag to use in the parameters.
 However, I found that even when that value is set to **true** often times we would still get results back that had no image URL data.
 This just means that we had to set up fallback images to display when no image information was returned from the API.

-And finally, I found that using an *objectID*—returned from either the **Search** or **Objects** results—in the **Object** would sometimes return an error.
+And finally, I found that passing an *objectID*—returned from either the **Search** or **Objects** results—to the **Object** endpoint would sometimes return an error.
 This is gracefully handled in the app, by logging an error message to the console.
 However, the downside is that we're not able to provide accurate result counts to the user and that loading each paginated collection can result in an inconsistent number of objects being loaded for each "page".

 ## Testing and SwiftUI Previews